top of page

 There are moments that stop you mid-step.

-A sky that has turned a colour you don't have a name for.
+A sky that has turned a color you don't have a name for.
 The sudden scale of a mountain seen for the first time.
 A murmuration of starlings shifting and folding over a winter field.
 You weren't expecting it.
 You weren't looking for it.
-And for a moment — just a moment — something loosens, and the noise inside your head goes quiet.
+And for a moment—just a moment—something loosens, and the noise inside your head goes quiet.

-The particular kind of mental chatter that tends to dominate our inner life — the replaying of conversations, the rehearsing of worries, the low hum of self-assessment that runs beneath almost everything — quiets in the presence of something vast.
-Not because we decide to let it go.
-Because something larger than our usual preoccupations has entered the frame, and the mind, momentarily, forgets to keep circling itself.
+The particular kind of mental chatter that tends to dominate our inner life—the replaying of conversations, the rehearsing of worries, the low hum of self-assessment that runs beneath almost everything—quietens in the presence of something vast.
+Not because we decide to let it go, but because something larger than our usual preoccupations has entered the frame.
+In that moment, the mind forgets to keep circling itself.

-What fills that silence is something rarer.
-A sense of being simultaneously very small and strangely expanded.
-Present in a way that ordinary moments rarely permit.
+What fills that silence is something rarer: a sense of being simultaneously very small and strangely expanded.
+You feel present in a way that ordinary moments rarely permit.

 It shifts perspective.